 The facts don't lie....

-The Chief Medical Officer (department for health 2011) recommends 150 minutes moderate intensity activity (such as cycling or fast walking) each week for adults, at least 60 minutes each day for children (over five) and three hours activity each day for under-5s, alongside activities to strengthen muscles.
+The Chief Medical Officer (Department for Health reviewed guidance Sept 2019) recommends 150 minutes moderate intensity activity (such as cycling or fast walking) each week for adults, along with strength and balance activities.

-Research also shows that an inactive person spends 37% more days in hospital and visits the doctor 5.5% more times than an active person (Sari 2008), while people over 50 who are physically active enjoy between 1.1 and 3.7 more "quality life years" than average (Heron & Bradshaw 2010).
+Local Public Health insight indicates that physical inactivity is the fourth leading behavioural risk factor for deaths in Northamptonshire and is associated with nearly 150 deaths a year.
+Research also shows that an inactive person spends 37% more days in hospital and visits the doctor 5.5% more times than an active person (Sari 2008).
+Physical activity has been proven to help and manage over 20 chronic conditions and diseases, and for those over the age of 50, who are physically active enjoy between 1.1 and 3.7 more "quality life years" than average (Heron & Bradshaw 2010).

 Northamptonshire Sport offer lots of different activities to help adults get active, so why not have a look at the type of activities that are available, from walking and jogging to netball and rugby there's lots going on.
 Go on...Get Up, Get Out and Get Active!